|some thoughts about the practical measurement of inductance for the radio amateur|

 and avoid ceramic capacitors if possible.
 If you must use a ceramic use one rated for high voltage as these will have good Q and absence of piezzo electric parasitic phenonema that low voltage ceramics can exhibit.

 A wide range function generator that can sweep from DC to 5Mhz is used as the measurement source.
 A CRO is used to quickly indicate the amplitude across the coil.
 The generator and the CRO feed the coil and capacitor through 10pF silver mica capacitors.
 There is nothing sacred about 2700pF.
 Its just that my function generator goes up to 5MHz and 2700pF seems to resonate with the inductance range of interest >100uh to 0.1uH.
 This method even reveals the self inductance of the test probes and capacitor.
 The low 10pF source and scope coupling capacitors give us the illusion that the source is a perfect high impedance current source, and the scope input is effectively an open circuit.
 The worst case stray shunt capacitance of 20pF is totally swamped out by using such a high test capacitance (2700pf) that there is only a few percent error in measured inductance.
-This is accurate enough for all but the most demanding filter applications.
+This is accurate enough for all but the most demanding filter or resonator applications.

 On a high Q air core coil the cro trace will quickly indicate resonance when manually sweeping the generator.
 Move the generator off frequency to find where the amplitude is 70% down.
 This is a measurement of Q. A large freq differance is indicative of low Q. The maximum amplitude scope display directly gives a feel for Q. It is possible to rapidly sort mystery ferrite cores according to my simple forementioned scheme .
 A type 1 (as above) core is quickly revealled when NO resonance peak is apparent.
 It is correctly doing its job by eating up all the RF but an "inductor" it is not!